foremap/deepdive-app-chinese/README.md

     feature text
 ).
 ```
-> Note that getting the input for this UDF requires joining the person_mention and sentences tables:
+> Note that getting the input for this UDF requires joining the company_mention and sentences tables:

 ``` js
 function extract_transaction_features over (